Flow User Accounts & Wallets

 - Transaction signing and submission

 FCL-powered dapps are free to construct transactions which are then passed to the user’s wallet for signing, all without gaining access to the user’s private key.
-Users can easily onboard themselves to any FCL-enabled dapp in the Flow blockchain ecosystem and can use the same wallet provider across different dapps.
+Users can onboard themselves to any FCL-enabled dapp in the Flow blockchain ecosystem and can use the same wallet provider across different dapps.

 In addition to the above, FCL-powered dapps have the following benefits: